JanelleG51/odds---ends/README.md

     * Adding cases to the bag
     * Updating cases in the bag
     * Completing a purchase
-    * Using the Conact form
+    * Using the Contact form
-    * After successfuly adding, editing, deleting wines or cases
+    * After successfully adding, editing, deleting wines or cases

 * Errors
     * Accessing admin only functions